illusion12321/orchestrate-php/README.md

 // at any time, get the Value out if needed
 $value = $item->getValue();

-// toArray() to returns a Array representation of the object print_r($item->toArray());
+// toArray() returns an Array representation of the object print_r($item->toArray());
 // Array
 // (